At tornado-hit school, colored stickers and pencils litter ruins

-MOORE, Oklahoma (Reuters) - A miniature bookcase with children’s books spilling out is among the few furnishings still standing amid the tornado-torn rubble of what once was the Briarwood Elementary School in Moore, Oklahoma.
+MOORE, Okla.
+May 22 (Reuters) - A miniature bookcase with children’s books spilling out is among the few furnishings still standing amid the tornado-torn rubble of what once was the Briarwood Elementary School in Moore, Oklahoma.

 Pink and green pencils and sparkling colored stickers are scattered amid twisted piles of metal, wood and bricks.

-Unlike the Plaza Towers elementary school, where seven children died in a powerful 1.3 mile wide tornado on Monday, no one died at the Briarwood school.
+Unlike the Plaza Towers elementary school, where seven children died in a powerful 1.3 mile (2 km) wide tornado on Monday, no one died at the Briarwood school.

 But just as at Plaza Towers, students, parents and teachers huddled in hallways, bathrooms and closets, hiding under books and backpacks.
 They cried, prayed and hoped, somehow, to survive.